akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice carried her home carefully.

 That night, Mother bandaged a small cut on Beatrice’s palm, picked up from a thorn in the thicket.
-“You were brave,” she said.
-“Not because you didn’t cry.
-Because you stopped crying and thought.”
+‘You were brave,’ she said.
+‘Not because you didn’t cry.
+Because you stopped crying and thought.’

 Father sat by the hearth, mending the gate latch with a piece of fresh leather.
 He did not look up.
-“The goose will stay,” he said.
-“The latch will not fail again.”
+‘The goose will stay,’ he said.
+‘The latch will not fail again.’
 He also made Goosie a basket, woven from split willow, lined with straw and tucked into a quiet corner.
-“A better place for her to go when she is frightened or wants to be alone,” he said.
+‘A better place for her to go when she is frightened or wants to be alone,’ he said.

 Beatrice looked at Goosie, already asleep on the hearth.
-“I will not lose her again.”
+‘I will not lose her again.’

 Her mother smiled.
-“No. I think you will not.”
+‘No. I think you will not.’

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)